Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Contact us today at (646) 259-3416 to schedule a free consultation.

-DIY divorce options can seem appealing, especially in an uncontested divorce where both parties are in agreement.
-However, divorce and family law in New York can still present challenges that may not be immediately obvious.
-Understanding your rights and responsibilities is crucial to protecting your long-term interests.
 Overlooking important legal details can lead to unintended consequences, such as unfavorable financial settlements or custody arrangements.
-A skilled Manhattan uncontested divorce lawyer from the Law Office of Richard Roman Shum, Esq., PLLC Esq., PLLC can provide the support needed to help you avoid costly errors while guiding you through several important aspects of the process:
+Our skilled Manhattan uncontested divorce lawyer from the Law Office of Richard Roman Shum, Esq. can provide the support needed to help you avoid costly errors while guiding you through several important aspects of the process:

 With the help of our attorneys, you can complete and submit the necessary paperwork accurately, reducing the likelihood of mistakes that could cause delays.
 Our team’s experience allows us to identify potential issues early on and help you efficiently finalize the divorce, so you can move forward without unnecessary complications.